montagejs/montage/packages/frb/README.md

 -   `value` corresponds to observing the source value
 -   `parameters` corresponds to observing the parameters object
 -   `literal` has a `value` property and observes that value
+-   `element` has an `id` property and observes an element from the `parameters.document`, by way of `getElementById`.
+-   `component` has a `label` property and observes a component from the `parameters.serialization`, by way of `getObjectForLabel`.
+This feature support's [Montage][]’s serialization format.

-All other node types have an "args" property that is an array of syntax nodes.
+All other node types have an "args" property that is an array of syntax nodes (or an "args" object for `record`).

 -   `property`: corresponds to observing a property named by the right argument of the left argument.
--   `get`: corresponds to observing the value for a key in a collection.
+-   `get`: corresponds to observing the value for a key (second argument) in a collection (first argument).
+-   `with`: corresponds to observing the right expression using the left expression as the source.
+-   `has`: corresponds to whether the key (second argument) exists within a collection (first argument)
 -   `mapBlock`: the left is the input, the right is an expression to observe on each element of the input.
 -   `filterBlock`: the left is the input, the right is an expression to